CodeWizard-1/psychological-test/README.md

 <br>

 All questions that participate in testing are stored here.
-If necessary, you can update them:
+If necessary, questions can be updated:

 ![Questions Sheet](image-11.png)